Learning is the Key to a Life Free of Violence.

 The Silent Survivors Map estimates the number of female victims who suffer in silence based on The National Intimate Partner and Sexual Violence Survey: 2010 Summary Report.
 This view may validate the theory that the shame and stereotypes associated with domestic violence can act as a barrier to reporting.
 Based on research, women in Westlake, North Olmsted, Strongsville and Cleveland Heights should have a much higher rate of domestic violence than is being reported.

 DVCAC provides emergency intervention as well as long term support for victims.
-Victims needing emergency assistance can call the 24 hour Domestic Violence Helpline: 216-391-HELP.
+Victims needing emergency assistance can call the 24-hour HelpLine: 216-391-HELP (4357).